 • to support whānau engagement with disconnected whānau

-• to prevent tamariki coming into care by supporting and preferencing whānau placements
+• to prevent tamariki and rangatahi coming into care by supporting and preferencing whānau placements

 • when a hui ā-whānau is unable to proceed effectively without further research of whakapapa

-• when there is a need to increase cultural connections for te tamaiti and to support their sense of belonging, identity, self-esteem and overall oranga.
+• when there is a need to increase cultural connections for te tamaiti or rangatahi and to support their sense of belonging, identity, self-esteem and overall oranga.

 Who does it

 Whakapapa research is a specialist role carried out by kairaranga ā-whānau, experienced Māori practitioners or iwi/Māori who have Te Ao Māori knowledge.
-They are highly skilled in applying tikanga Māori and using Māori models of practice to explore and validate whakapapa kinship relationships in order to consolidate and strengthen the whanaungatanga connections, identity and belonging of tamariki Māori.
+They are highly skilled in applying tikanga Māori and using Māori models of practice to explore and validate whakapapa kinship relationships to consolidate and strengthen the whanaungatanga connections, identity and belonging of tamariki and rangatahi Māori.

 Each site will have a process in place to refer to their kairaranga ā-whānau that social workers will need to follow when requesting a wider whānau search or whakapapa research.